PGB-LIV/mzidFLR/README.md

 - CSV file and png showing allocations and counts of Gold-Silver-Bronze categories, for single and all protein mapping for each decoy-method used in the pipeline.
 - CSV giving the residue counts in each category for single and all protein mapping.
 - TSV file for PSM and Peptidoform centiric formats; per experiment, merged per PXD dataset and merged all datasets.
-- Uniprot format PSM/Peptidoform centric merged all datasets
+- Uniprot format PSM/Peptidoform centric merged all datasets.

 # Pipeline description